Healing from Trauma: Personalised PTSD Treatment

 People with PTSD often feel on edge and stay hypervigilant.
 They may also have insomnia (trouble sleeping) or bursts of anger.

 The team determines the source of your symptoms before developing a treatment plan to help you overcome past trauma.
-They may use techniques like trauma-focused cognitive-behavioral therapy (TF-CBT) to help you identify your reactions to the traumatic event, learn new coping skills, and deal with challenging thoughts and emotions.
+They may use techniques like trauma-focused cognitive-behavioural therapy (TF-CBT) to help you identify your reactions to the traumatic event, learn new coping skills, and deal with challenging thoughts and emotions.

 You might also benefit from medication management for PTSD.
 There aren’t specific medications to treat PTSD directly, but the team can address symptoms such as anxiety and depression.
+To receive compassionate treatment for PTSD, call Mark DeLuca, MD, or schedule an appointment online today.